-Living with chronic pain is a frustrating and sometimes debilitating experience.
-Sadly, many suffer from chronic pain without knowing why.
-Part of issue is that there are usually many factors involved.
-One contributing element that is frequently overlooked is thyroid disease.
+Living with chronic pain is a frustrating and sometimes debilitating experience and many suffer from chronic pain without knowing why.
+One contributing element to chronic pain that is frequently overlooked is thyroid disease.
 Thyroid dysfunction can prolong the duration and intensify pain and lingering discomforts.
 Therefore, understanding the influence of the thyroid and recognizing the importance of proper diagnosis and treatment is vital to resolving chronic pain.

 The thyroid is a small butterfly-shaped gland in the neck.
 This important part of the endocrine system interacts with nearly every cell in the body through the use of hormones.
 Limited thyroid function, also known as hypothyroidism, can cause musculoskeletal pain that is easily misidentified as chronic disorders such as fibromyalgia and chronic fatigue syndrome (CFS).